oracle-livelabs/security/database/advanced/avdf/avdf.md

         - Click on **Configure email notification** and provide email address
         - **You need to have SMTP server** configured for the email notification

-    - Your Alert should look like this
+    - Your Alert should look like this.

         ![AVDF](./images/avdf-652.png "AVDF Alerts")